 Set the value to increase the price with each step.
 As there is a good chance you'll lose the buy box once the price increases, you must set a threshold to trigger the increase.
-The threshold is the change between your current reprice by the regular repricing (before the buy box targeting) and the previous reprice by regular repricing (before the buy box targeting) as percentage.
-As your regular reprice by regular repricing (before the buy box targeting) will change depending on your competitors prices, this will trigger the increase when they have raised their prices or have fallen away.
+The threshold is the change between your current reprice by the regular repricing (before the buy box targeting) and the previous reprice by regular repricing (before the buy box targeting) as a percentage.
+As your regular reprice by regular repricing (before the buy box targeting) will change depending on your competitor's prices, this will trigger the increase when they have raised their prices or have fallen away.

 Previous regular reprice (before buy box targeting): €100

 Current regular reprice (before buy box targeting): €105

 Increase price?
 100 * 110% = 110.
 Is 110 < 105?
 No, hence: no increase price.